martypdx/backend-quiz/QUIZ.md

 You only need to include the following e2e test scenario (note that only things marked **Test** need to assert correctness):

-* Connect to a test databse and drop database before test
+* Connect to a test database and drop database before test
 * Test this workflow (structure into `describe`/`it`):
   * POST two restaurants, each of a different type of cuisine
   * **Test** that `GET` `/restaurants` returns both restaurants